Richfield Springs, NY

 17 people

-As of 2023, 1.92% of Richfield Springs, NY residents (21 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.92% of Richfield Springs, NY residents (21 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Richfield Springs, NY was 1.37%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Richfield Springs, NY compared to that of it's neighboring and parent geographies.